-- (156) Screen: A solid visual barrier. - (157) Secondary Uses: (See Article 11.) - (158) Self-Propelled Motor Home: A motorized vehicle designed or used as a conveyance upon streets and highways and constructed so as to provide temporary occupancy as a dwelling or sleeping place for one (1) or more persons.
-(As amended by Ordinance 0-89-32, effective date 10/16/89.) - (159) Semi-Trailer: Any wheeled vehicle, without motive power, that is designed to be used in conjunction with a truck tractor so that some part of its own weight and that of its cargo rests upon or is carried by such truck tractor, and is generally and commonly used to carry and transport property over the public highways.
-(As amended by Ordinance 0-89-32, effective date 10/16/89.) - (160) Setback Line Front: A line parallel with a front lot line of a lot, tangent to that part of the building or structure (other than an open fire escape, stairway, or chimney) which is closest to the front lot line, and intersecting two (2) other lot lines of the lot; or the line concentrically Parallel to the right-of-way line of the street on a cul-de-sac (bulb). - (161) Setback Line Rear: A line parallel with a rear lot line of a lot, tangent to that part of the building or structure (other than an open fire escape, stairway or chimney) which is closest to the rear lot line, and intersecting two (2) other lot lines of the lot. - (162) Setback Line Side: A line parallel with a side lot line of a lot, tangent to that part of the building or structure (other than an open fire escape, stairway or chimney) which is closest to such side lot line, and intersecting two (2) other lot lines of the lot. - (163) Shopping Center, Business Center and Office/Industrial/Technical Parks or Centers: A group of two or more professional, office, commercial, industrial or combination thereof establishments that are planned, developed, owned or managed as a unit, related in location, size, and type of establishments to the service area of the unit, and provide on-site parking in definite relationship to the types and sizes of establishments.
+- (158) Screen: A solid visual barrier. - (159) Secondary Uses: (See Article 11.) - (160) Self-Propelled Motor Home: A motorized vehicle designed or used as a conveyance upon streets and highways and constructed so as to provide temporary occupancy as a dwelling or sleeping place for one (1) or more persons.
+(As amended by Ordinance 0-89-32, effective date 10/16/89.) - (161) Semi-Trailer: Any wheeled vehicle, without motive power, that is designed to be used in conjunction with a truck tractor so that some part of its own weight and that of its cargo rests upon or is carried by such truck tractor, and is generally and commonly used to carry and transport property over the public highways.
+(As amended by Ordinance 0-89-32, effective date 10/16/89.) - (162) Servant Animal: An animal that is needed to perform duties for any person because of medical or handicap circumstances or which is used under a health care provider's order. - (163) Setback Line Front: A line parallel with a front lot line of a lot, tangent to that part of the building or structure (other than an open fire escape, stairway, or chimney) which is closest to the front lot line, and intersecting two (2) other lot lines of the lot; or the line concentrically Parallel to the right-of-way line of the street on a cul-de-sac (bulb). - (164) Setback Line Rear: A line parallel with a rear lot line of a lot, tangent to that part of the building or structure (other than an open fire escape, stairway or chimney) which is closest to the rear lot line, and intersecting two (2) other lot lines of the lot. - (165) Setback Line Side: A line parallel with a side lot line of a lot, tangent to that part of the building or structure (other than an open fire escape, stairway or chimney) which is closest to such side lot line, and intersecting two (2) other lot lines of the lot. - Parks or Centers: A group of two or more professional, office, commercial, industrial or combination thereof establishments that are planned, developed, owned or managed as a unit, related in location, size, and type of establishments to the service area of the unit, and provide on-site parking in definite relationship to the types and sizes of establishments.
 Where free-standing buildings function as a part of a shopping center, though they may be under separate ownership, they shall be deemed to be a part of the shopping center.
-(As amended by Ordinance 0-87-51 effective date 9/4/87.) - (164) Short Term Advertising Signs: Signs which advertise the sale of products or services on a short term basis.
-(As amended by 0-82-170.) - (165) Sight Triangle: The corner area within a corner lot that is adjacent to both right-of-way frontages.
+(As amended by Ordinance 0-87-51 effective date 9/4/87.) - (167) Short Term Advertising Signs: Signs which advertise the sale of products or services on a short term basis.
+(As amended by 0-82-170.) - (168) Sight Triangle: The corner area within a corner lot that is adjacent to both right-of-way frontages.
 The dimensions of the sight triangle are measured from the intersecting point of the property lines which adjoin the right-of-way line a distance of fifty-five (55) feet along each of the property lines and the resulting distance along a line which connects the end point of these measurements.